khaledelsayed2003/password_manager/README.md

 ---

 ##🧰 Technologies Used
-Purpose	                                Library
+Purpose	                |                Library
-GUI	                                    Tkinter
+GUI	                    |               Tkinter
-Clipboard	                            Pyperclip
+Clipboard	            |                Pyperclip
-Password_Generation	                 Random, String
+Password_Generation	    |             Random, String
-File_Handling	                    Python Built-ins
+File_Handling	        |            Python Built-ins

+---

+##🧩 How to Use
+###➕ Add a Password

+-Fill in Website, Email, and Password fields

+-Click Add → info is saved to data.json

+###🎲 Generate a Password

+-Click Generate Password → a random password is created and copied to clipboard

+###🔍 Find a Password

+-Enter the website name and click Search → the app shows stored credentials

 ---